pytorch/vision/references/classification/README.md

 ### ResNext-101 32x8d

-On 8 nodes, each with 8 GPUs (for a total of 64 GPUS)
 ```
 python -m torch.distributed.launch --nproc_per_node=8 --use_env train.py\
     --model resnext101_32x8d --epochs 100
 ```

+Note that the above command corresponds to a single node with 8 GPUs.
+If you use a different number of GPUs and/or a different batch size, then the learning rate should be scaled accordingly.
+For example, the pretrained model provided by `torchvision` was trained on 8 nodes, each with 8 GPUs (for a total of 64 GPUs), with `--batch_size 16` and `--lr 0.4`.

 ### MobileNetV2
 ```